 -Travel size toiletries

 –1 “nice” outfit.
-Women: long skirt, shoes or sandals, shirt with sleeves.
+Women: 2 long skirts, shoes or sandals, shirt with sleeves.
 Men: dress pants and dress shirt, tie, shoes.

 -The rest of the time, plan on lightweight, comfortable clothes – typical outfits: Girls: knee-length or longer skirts or slacks/jeans, T-shirt or lightweight collared shirt, tennis shoes.
 Guys: jeans or slacks, T-shirt or collared shirt, tennis shoes.